taocpp/taopq/doc/Connection.md

 However, it means that `tao::pq::connection` is actually a type alias for `tao::pq::basic_connection< tao::pq::parameter_text_traits >`.
 The traits class for the parameters is used when executing statements with parameters and it is passed on to the transactions created from a connection object.
 More precisely, the connection's traits class template is used as a default when no traits class template is explicitly specified for a call to the `direct()`-, `transaction()`-, or `execute()`-method.
-The specify a different traits class template, simply provide it as a template parameter to the method, e.g. `direct< my_traits >()`.
+To specify a different traits class template, simply provide it as a template parameter to the method, e.g. `direct< my_traits >()`.

 TODO: Do we really want to keep binary and text format traits?
 It complicates the library as well as the documentation significantly and shifts a lot of code into headers.